 We encourage the relationship between the Preservice Teacher and site personnel to be collaborative and reciprocal.
 To enable such learning relationships to develop, Preservice Teachers are expected to act professionally at all times and to demonstrate the following:

 - Allocating suitable Supervising Teachers to the Preservice Teacher

 - Being the point of contact (via telephone and email) for the Professional Experience Office

 - Forwarding any relevant UniSA documentation and information to the mentor teachers

-- Communicating with the University liaison and mentor teacher to monitor the progress of the pre-service teacher
+- Communicating with the University Supervisor and Supervising Teacher to monitor the progress of the Preservice Teacher

-- Collaborating with the mentor teacher, the pre-service teacher and University liaison to manage any pre-service teachers considered ‘at risk’
+- Collaborating with the Supervising Teacher, the Preservice Teacher and University Supervisor to manage any Preservice Teachers considered as Cause for Concern’

-- Ensuring that all reports are received by the Professional Experience Office (signed hard copy) within one week following the final day of placement
+- Ensuring that all reports are received by the Professional Experience Office (signed scanned e-copy or signed hard copy) within one week following the final day of placement

 - Ensuring that all claim forms are correctly completed and received by the Professional Experience Office following one week of the completion of the final Professional Experience placement day.